omegaml/omegaml/docs/source/admin/architecture.rst

 be trained locally and stored in the cluster for prediction via the REST API.

-* :code:`Omega` - the main API and programming interface to omegaml
+* :code:`Omega` - the main API and programming interface to omega|ml
 * :code:`OmegaStore` - the storage for data and models
 * :code:`omegacli` - client components to the REST API